Active Green Committee!

 For more information, contact Kevin Fuchs.

 For more information, contact Soccer Club.
-They meet Tuesdays from 6:00-8:00pm and Fridays from 12noon-2pm, either on the soccer field or in the gym, depending on the weather.
+They meet Mondays from 6pm-7:30pm and Fridays from 12noon-2pm, either on the soccer field or in the gym, depending on the weather.

 Valley Student Artists